The Secret (Byrne book)

 The Secret is a 2006 self-help book by Rhonda Byrne, based on the earlier film of the same name.
-It is based on the belief of the pseudoscientific law of attraction, which claims that thoughts can change a person's life directly.
+It is based on the belief of the pseudoscientific law of attraction, which claims that thought alone can influence objective circumstances within one's life.
 The book alleges energy as assurance of its effectiveness.
 The book has sold 30 million copies worldwide and has been translated into 50 languages.
-Scientific claims made in the book have been rejected by a range of critics, pointing out that the book has no scientific foundation.
+Scientific claims made in the book have been rejected by a range of critics, who argue that the book has no scientific foundation.

 Background

 The Secret was released as a film in March 2006, and later the same year as a book.
-The book is influenced by Wallace Wattles' 1910 book, The Science of Getting Rich, which Byrne received from her daughter during a time of personal trauma, in 2004.
-New York Times bestselling authors of The Passion Test, Janet Bray Attwood and Chris Attwood, are not featured in the film or the book, but arranged 36 of the 52 interviews for the film, many of which are referenced in the book.
+The book is influenced by Wallace Wattles' 1910 book The Science of Getting Rich, which Byrne received from her daughter during a time of personal trauma, in 2004.
+The New York Times bestselling authors of The Passion Test, Janet Bray Attwood and Chris Attwood, are not featured in the film or the book, but arranged 36 of the 52 interviews for the film, many of which are referenced in the book.

 The book served as the basis for the 2020 film The Secret: Dare to Dream.

 Synopsis

 Byrne re-introduces a notion originally popularized by persons such as Madame Blavatsky and Norman Vincent Peale that thinking about certain things will make them appear in one's life.
 Byrne provides examples of historical persons who have allegedly achieved this.
 Byrne cites a three-step process: ask, believe, and receive.
-This is based on a quotation from the Bible's Matthew 21:22: "And all things, whatsoever ye shall ask in prayer, believing, ye shall receive."
+This is based on a quotation from the Bible's Matthew 21:22: "Whatever you ask for in prayer with faith, you will receive."

 Byrne highlights the importance of gratitude and visualization in achieving one's desires, along with alleged examples.
 Later chapters describe how to improve one's prosperity, relationships, and health, with more general thoughts about the universe.